capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 if the skill is functioning.
 If you receive an error, investigate the CloudWatch logs and diagnose accordingly.

-**There is currently a bug in the Alexa simulator, which will cause this skill to fail.
-To counter this, write a request in written English, copy the corresponding JSON request and then re-send that, as a temporary workaround.
-This should be fixed shortly by Amazon directly.**

 ## Additional Requirements

 You will require at least one **.json or .yaml (experimental)** CloudFormation template in your S3 bucket (other file-types are ignored).
 An example of this can be found in /Python/CloudFormation_Templates/basic_ec2_instance.json on [Github](https://github.com/capgemini-psdu/cloud-former-alexa/blob/master/cloud-former-lambda/Python/CloudFormation_Templates/basic_ec2_instance.json).
 This will launch a Linux EC2 instance within the Free Tier of AWS.